lsst-dm/dmtn-167/index.rst

 ------------------

 External reference catalogs reformatted and sharded by DM code are written to ``refcats/<ticket>`` ``RUN`` collections, where ``<ticket>`` is the ticket on which the reformatting and sharding work was performed.
-After a reference catalog has been validated, its ``RUN`` added to the overall ``refcats`` ``CHAINED`` collection.
+After a reference catalog has been validated, its ``RUN`` is added to the overall ``refcats`` ``CHAINED`` collection.

-Different collections for different reference catalogs are not necessary, as the name of a reference catalog (e.g. ``ps1_pv3_3pi_20170110``) is used directly as its dataset type name (note that this was not the case in Gen2, but there the reference catalog name was part of its data ID).
+Different collections for different reference catalogs are not necessary, as the name of a reference catalog (e.g. ``ps1_pv3_3pi_20170110``) is used directly as its dataset type name (note that this was not the case in Gen2, where the reference catalog name was instead part of the data ID).

 .. _collections-skymap-definitions: